antronerds/r2-tutorials/docs/Kaplan_Meier.md

 	[**Figure 2: Kaplan Meier by Annotated parameter.**](_static/images/WorkingWithKaplan_Kaplan.png)

-3. A handy feature of the R2 kaplan module is the option to combine two tracks to generate subgroups for the Kaplan meier analyses.
+3. A handy feature of the R2 kaplan module is the option to combine two tracks to generate subgroups for the Kaplan Meier analyses.
 Use the back-button from the browser and select at " separate by " , " combination of two tracks".
 Choose for example for the first track " agegroup (cat) " and for the second track "mycn\_amp (cat) ".
 And